nl-design-system/utrecht/packages/web-component-library-angular/README.md

 # Angular Components

 The `@utrecht/web-component-library-stencil` package contains the actual implementation of every web component, while the `@utrecht/web-component-library-angular` only contains wrapper Angular components to help validate all the templates, and some supporting code to support Angular form bindings.
-The implementation of each component is loaded separately and on-demand, so including the entire component library will not slow down your application.
+The implementation of each component will be loaded separately and on-demand, so including the entire component library will not slow down your application.

 Install both packages to use Angular components in your project: